in-depth Guide

 What are the best methods to prevent fraud when verifying the validity of a bank statement?

-Fake bank stubs can be hard to spot, especially with the sophisticated tools and templates fraudsters use to create documents that resemble the real deal.
+A fake bank statement can be hard to spot, especially with the sophisticated tools and templates fraudsters use to create a fake bank statement that resemble the real deal.

 It's difficult to catch or weed out fake financial statements, but bank managers can start by: